-As more angle-specific option for the shielding, micro-channel plates have shown favourable directional characteristics (Tremsin et al., 2005).
-However, their limitation to thermal neutrons, considerable costs and the remaining problem of non-geometric transport makes them unfeasible for CRNS.

-Materials with low hydrogen content and a high scattering/absorption ratio with respect to the nuclear cross sections, for example graphite or quartz, can be used as reflectors towards the inside for directions to be blocked.
+- As more angle-specific option for the shielding, micro-channel plates have shown favourable directional characteristics (Tremsin et al.).
+However, their limitation to thermal neutrons, considerable costs and the remaining problem of non-geometric transport makes them unfeasible for CRNS. - Materials with low hydrogen content and a high scattering/absorption ratio with respect to the nuclear cross sections, for example graphite or quartz, can be used as reflectors towards the inside for directions, which are not of interest.
 Such reflectors can be used either on the insides or outsides of the moderator or in 'shark' geometry between HDPE plates.